hpc2n/selecting-modules/docs/toolchains.md

        * **intel**: icc, ifort, Intel MPI, MKL
        * **iimpi**: icc, ifort, Intel MPI

+=== "PDC (Dardel)"

+    On Dardel, nearly all software packages have a prerequisite called something like PDC/xx.xx or PDCOLD/xx.xx that will have to be loaded first. *If you load the wrong one, use `ml unload`!* **Do not purge!**

+    Toolchains at PDC bear little resemblance to any other cluster covered here because PDC uses different hardware architecture and the Cray Programming Environment (CPE).

+    - On Dardel, `PrgEnv-cray` and `cray-libsci` are loaded by default, and provide the compiler and linear algebra libraries, respectively.
+    - Loading `cpe/YY.XX` adds `cray-mpich` as the MPI library, and modifies `PrgEnv-cray` and `cray-libsci` if needed to maintain compatibility.
+    - The FFT library, `cray-fftw`, must be loaded separately.
+    - Alternative compilers are provided by `PrgEnv-gnu` (loads the GNU compiler suite) and `PrgEnv-aocc` (loads the AMD AOCC compilers).

+    For software built or intended to be built with EasyBuild, there are 3 toolchains that help to assemble the appropriate combinations of the modules mentioned above, among other tools to support parallel programming.

+    - cpeCRAY: based on `PrgEnv-cray`
+    - cpeAMD: based on `PrgEnv-gnu`
+    - cpeGNU: based on `PrgEnv-aocc`

+    In the interest of time, we refer readers to [this page on the CPE](https://support.pdc.kth.se/doc/software_development/development/#the-cray-programming-environment) and [this page on CPE-based toolchains](https://support.pdc.kth.se/doc/software_development/easybuild/#toolchains).

 ### CUDA based toolchains for GPU nodes